CaioVitorDM/Crypto-Price-App/README.md

 # Crypto-Price-App
+- An application that shows information about some of the most important cryptos, made using Coingecko API and dinamized for all devices.
-Crypto Price App using Coingecko API.
-It was made using html, css and javascript.
-Based on a class from the Youtube channel named "ASMRprog".
+- This application was based on the one from the Youtube channel "ASMRprog".

+# Authored by Caio Vitor.